shays10/jvmworkshop/README.md

 8. Let's try to simulate faster what will happen overtime.
 Let's increase the rate of requests (by simply looping infinitely) while decreasing the heap size.
 Run `./fast_run.sh` - It will do that for you.
-Let it run for a minute or two.
-What is happening?
+Let it run until it crashes.

-In the meanwhile, open the source code in your favorite IDE. (load the `pom.xml` in `/jvmworkshop`).
+9. Open the source code in your favorite IDE. (load the `pom.xml` in `/jvmworkshop`).
 Locate and try to fix the problem.

 Solution [is here](/ContactRetriever/solution/Solution.md)